FHNW-Security-Lab-Student-Projects/ip6-autonome-netzwerkadministration/README.md

 ## Running

-All sub-agents and their MCP servers start from a single entry point — you do **not** launch them separately.
+All sub-agents and their MCP servers start from a single entry point, you do **not** launch them separately.

 ```bash